Vertical Farm Basics and Overview

 | Cost | Low | Medium | High |

-| Environmental load | High | Medium | Low |
+| Environmental impact | High | Medium | Low |

-| Stable supply | Unstable | Relatively stable | Stable |
+| Stability of supply | Unstable | Relatively stable | Stable |

-| Climate change resilience | Low | Moderate | High |
+| Resilience to climate change | Low | Moderate | High |

-| Crop range | Seasonal crops | A wider range than open-field farming | Leafy greens, some fruiting vegetables, etc. |
+| Crops grown | Seasonal items | Wider range than open-field farming | Leafy greens, some fruiting vegetables, etc. |

 - Environmental control: